 • Long-term savings: The biggest upside to biweekly mortgage payments is the ability to save big on interest.
 In the above example, you’d save more than $31,000 in interest in the first 10 years.

 • Faster path to equity: Whether you’re planning to stay in the home forever or sell it before your loan term is up, you’ll accumulate more equity with biweekly payments.
-You’ll either pay off the loan and live mortgage-debt free, or be able to take more of the profit from a sale.
-If you’re still in the house, that equity also gives you a lower-cost borrowing option in the form of a home equity loan or line of credit.
+If you stay, you’ll pay off the loan sooner.
+In addition, if you’re still in the house, that equity also gives you a lower-cost borrowing option in the form of a home equity loan or line of credit.

 Cons of paying your mortgage biweekly

-• Potential impact on other savings goals: Before you commit to making biweekly mortgage payments, consider whether doing so would benefit your overall financial plan.
+• Potential impact on other savings goals: Before you commit to paying your mortgage biweekly, consider whether doing so would benefit your overall financial plan.
 A biweekly strategy means putting more money toward your mortgage every year, which could pull from other financial obligations like saving for retirement.
-Additionally, if you’re trying to pay off high-interest debt, the higher APR attached to your credit card, for example, should be a bigger priority than the lower APR attached to your mortgage.
+Additionally, if you’re trying to pay off high-interest debt, it might make more sense to prioritize the higher APR attached to your credit card, for example.
 As you assess your budget, see if the savings outweigh any losses elsewhere.

 • Possible prepayment penalty: Although not common, some mortgages come with a prepayment penalty if a borrower pays off the loan sooner than the repayment schedule dictates.
 Carefully read your loan documents or contact your servicer to see if you’d be subject to this fee.
 (Keep a record of who you spoke to in case there’s an issue later on.)